Topics:

 5. Can you demonstrate the effectiveness of your AI platform in facilitating incident response and remediation activities to mitigate the consequences of data breaches and prevent further unauthorized access to PHI?

-Minimum Necessary Standard: Adhering to the minimum necessary standard ensures that AI systems access and use only the minimum amount of PHI required to fulfill their intended purpose.
+Minimum Necessary Standard: Adhering to the Minimum Necessary Standard ensures that AI systems access and use only the minimum amount of PHI required to fulfill their intended purpose.
 Responsible AI implementations should incorporate this principle to minimize privacy risks and enhance data protection.

 1. How does your AI architecture enforce the principle of least privilege to ensure that only the minimum necessary amount of PHI is accessed and processed to fulfill its intended purpose?